Deployment configuration¶

 Direct port exposure¶

-If you cannot use end-to-end encryption, you can expose ports directly:
+If you cannot use end-to-end encryption, you can expose ports directly.
+This example uses port 3000 only as a placeholder:

 When a single port is specified, it is automatically reverse-proxied through Caddy with TLS termination on port 443.
 For multiple ports, use http_port to specify which one Caddy should proxy.
 The rest are exposed as raw TCP (useful for P2P or binary protocols).